 Call the front desk.

 The most important is: that before you do anything else, visit the front desk at your hotel.
-Tell them that you have lost your room key, and they can deactivate it and make a new one for you right away.
-This is one reason hotels keep a record of all their guests—it makes it easy to cancel lost cards.
+Tell them that you have lost your room key, and they can deactivate it and make a new one for you immediately.
+This is one reason hotels keep a record of all their guests—it is easy to cancel lost cards.

 If you lose your key card or someone steals it, call the front desk and tell them what happened.
 They will issue you a new one to get back into your room.
 It would help if you also told the hotel staff that someone stole your key card, as they should track who used it.